Qubes-Community/Contents/docs/os/windows/windows-tools41.md

 	Once the Windows VM boots, a CDROM should appear in the 'My Computer' menu (typically as `D:` or `E:`) with the setup program `qubes-tools-x64.msi` in its main directory.

- 4. Install Qubes Windows Tools by starting `qubes-tools-x64.msi` as administrator, optionally selecting the `Xen PV disk drivers`.
+ 4. Install Qubes Windows Tools by starting `qubes-tools-x64.msi` (logged in as administrator), optionally selecting the `Xen PV disk drivers`.
 For installation in a template, you should select `Move user profiles`.

 	![QWT_install_select](/attachment/wiki/WindowsAppVms/QWT_install_select.png)